ManishKrBarman/ext-ytimer/PRIVACY.md

-# Privacy Policy for Year Countdown - New Tab Extension
+# Privacy Policy for ytimer - New Tab Extension

 **Last Updated: August 1, 2025**